DanialAmini/Colebrook-White-Calculation-Time/README.md

 If Intel C++ is used, then enabling multithreading & AVX (specific to CPU) can speed up the things to blitz speeds.
 Very very quick.

+My GPU is very old (Nvidia 610m) and doesn't support CUDA I think.
+But I will probably be able to use OpenCL on it.
+It's a programming language.
+If I ever want to enter that, it's a huge time investment.